 Is Your Topic Sensitive to Hurricane Victims?

+I’ve talked to more than one pastor in the past week, who were questioning their Fall series based on the devastation of hurricanes.
+Both were planning a financial or generosity series this Fall.
+The timing couldn’t be worse for these topics.
+The reality is that many people have lost a lot and some have lost everything.
+The harder truth will come when folks apply for government assistance only to find 1 out of 5 will be declined.
+People will be dealing with grief, anger, and depression.
+A financial or generosity series will only rub salt in the wound.
 One Houston area church has already called an audible.
 They postponed their financial series and are quickly putting together a series on hope.
 They realize their people will need an uplifting message at this point.
 How are they pulling this off?
 They are having a study written for them through LifeWay’s smallgroup.com, then they are shooting weekly videos by their pastors which their congregation can access from Youtube.
 For the folks who haven’t connected their computers with the internet, they might still need a DVD.
 Just duplicate single session DVDs each week.
 You don’t need a menu, just insert the disk and let it play.
 Some churches have even created series like this with a smartphone.

 Are You Focusing on the Right Thing?